Carl Mayer: Death

 In 1942, Mayer was diagnosed with cancer.
 Near the end of his life, he wanted to make a documentary film on London, but due to anti-German sentiment and difficult economic conditions, he was unable to find a producer.

-His illness was treated somewhat ineptly due to war conditions and he died at the age of 49 on 1 July 1944, poor and almost forgotten, having only 23 pounds in cash and two books.
+His illness was treated somewhat ineptly due to war conditions and he died at the age of 49 on 1 July 1944, poor and almost forgotten.
 He was buried in the eastern section of Highgate Cemetery, south of the entrance, facing the grave of William Friese-Greene, in London.
 His epitaph reads "Pioneer in the art of the cinema.
 Erected by his friends and fellow workers".
 The city of Graz has named a prize after him.